georgeflanagin/rsync-recipes/README.md

 The source and the destination can be on the same computer, in which case rsync behaves like cp and mv with more flexibility and greater speed.

 The source does not need to be "here."
-You can copy files to your present login location or from it, but the basic format of the command remains the same.
+You can copy files to your present login location or from the source, but the basic format of the command remains the same.
 In the recipes below, we will adopt the names often used in cryptography, *alice* and *bob*.
 Alice will always be the source, and Bob will be the destination.
 Except when called out, Alice will be our login computer; i.e., where we are.